Encrypting Heroku Redis with Your Encryption Key

 $ aws enable-key-rotation --key-id CMK_ARN

-Now that you have a Customer Master Key with the appropriate permissions configured, you can use that key to encrypt your data managed by Heroku Data.
-You will need the full Amazon Resource Name (ARN) of your CMK.
+Now that you have a customer master key with the appropriate permissions configured, you can use that key to encrypt your data managed by Heroku Data.
+You need the full Amazon resource name (ARN) of your CMK.
 You can use the --encryption-key

-Encrypting Heroku Redis with your encryption key requires a Private Spaces plan
+Encrypting Heroku Key-Value Store with your encryption key requires a Private or Shield Spaces plan.

 $ heroku addons:create heroku-redis:private-7 --encryption-key CMK_ARN --app your-app-name

-If you have an existing Heroku Redis database, you can create a fork database using your encryption key to migrate your data.
+If you have an existing Heroku Key-Value Store instance, you can create a fork instance using your encryption key to migrate your data.

 $ heroku addons:create heroku-redis:private-7 \